 Benzaldehyde occurs in a variety of natural items such as almonds or cherries.
 The isolation of benzaldehyde from bitter almonds goes back to 1803 and is credited to a French pharmacist Martrès.
-It was later studied by the German chemists Justus von Liebig and Friedrich Wöhler, who first synthesized it successfully in the 1830s.
+It was later studied by the German chemists Justus von Liebig and Friedrich Wöhler, who first synthesised it successfully in the 1830s.
 This led to the establishment of the structural theory of organic chemistry.

 Structure of Benzaldehyde

 The structure of benzaldehyde consists of a benzene ring substituted with an aldehyde unit.
-This formyl unit has one atom of carbon, hydrogen and oxygen.
-The number of benzaldehyde sigma bonds is 14, formed by the head to head overlapping of atomic orbitals.
+This formyl unit has one atom of carbon, hydrogen, and oxygen.
+The number of benzaldehyde sigma bonds is 14, formed by the head-to-head overlapping of atomic orbitals.

 Preparation of Benzaldehyde

 This simple aromatic aldehyde can be derived from a variety of natural sources.

 It can also be manufactured synthetically from toluene which is found in crude oil, for industrial usage.
 This is done by a series of chemical reactions in which toluene reacts with chlorine.
 This leads to the formation of benzal chloride, which can be further treated with water to form benzaldehyde.

 Benzaldehyde can also be synthesised by the oxidation of benzyl alcohol and carbonylation of benzene.
 Alkaline hydrolysis of benzal chloride also yields benzaldehyde.

 Uses of Benzaldehyde